vercel-labs/slacker/README.md

 ## Introduction

-A bot that monitors Hacker News for mentions of certain keywords and sends it to a Slack channel.
+A bot that monitors Hacker News for mentions of certain keywords related to your company/product and sends it to a Slack channel.

 It also unfurls & shows previews for `news.ycombinator.com` links sent in Slack.